crustio/crust-wiki/docs/storageUserGuide.md

 For this, you have two options:

-**Option 1: Install Crust-specific version of IPFS**
+**Option 1: Install Crust-specific version IPFS**

-You can click on the prompt link to install and run the Crust-specific version of IPFS.
+You can click on the prompt link to install and run the Crust-specific version IPFS.

 ![install](assets/storage/installIPFS.png)

-**Option 2: Use standard version of IPFS**
+**Option 2: Use standard version IPFS**

-If you have already installed the [Standard IPFS](https://ipfs.io/#install), you need to follow a few configuration steps to adapt it to Crust Apps.
-You can click on the "Fold" button on the page and follow the prompts to configure accordingly.
+If you have already installed a [Standard IPFS client](https://ipfs.io/#install), you need to follow a few configuration steps to adapt it to Crust Apps.
+You can click on **"Fold"** button on the page and follow the prompts to configure.

-The ways you install your IPFS may differ, but as long as the prompt no longer appears when you go to Crust Apps -> Files, it means your IPFS has been well configured.
+Whatever the way you install your IPFS, as long as the prompt no longer appears, your IPFS has been well configured for Crust Apps.

-2. Upload files
+1. Upload files

 You can upload your files or folders to IPFS by going to [Crust Apps](https://apps.crust.network) -> Storage Market -> Storage User.
 You need to click on Files, click on "Import" in the upper right corner, choose "File" or "Folder", and confirm.

 ![appsUpload](assets/storage/appsUpload.png)

-You will find the files or folders you just uploaded appear in your file list.
+The files or folders you just uploaded will appear in your file list.

->Note: The uploaded files/folders are still on your local IPFS, and currently no node is there to help you store them.
+>Note: The uploaded files/folders are still on your local IPFS, no other IPFS nodes have stored them.

 #### 1.1.2 Upload files via IPFS